This Day In Writing History

 McCarthy was shunned by almost all his fellow Senators.
 Whenever he gave a speech on the Senate floor, the other Senators would immediately leave the floor rather than listen to him.

-Haunted by his fate, McCarthy became a pale shadow of his former domineering self.
+Haunted by his fate, McCarthy became a pale shadow of his domineering former self.
 He drank himself to death, dying in May of 1957 at the age of 48.

 Quote Of The Day